zincsamael/muppy/trunk/muppy/doc/source/index.rst

 Muppy tries to help developers to identity memory leaks of Python applications.
 It enables the tracking of memory usage during runtime and the identification of objects which are leaking.
-Also, tools are provided which allow to locate the source of not released objects.
+Additionally, tools are provided which allow to locate the source of not released objects.

 Table of Content